lmorg/murex/docs/GUIDE.quick-start.md

 ```

 (`/#` was chosen because it is similar to C-style comments however `/*` is a
-valid glob so _murex_ has substituted the asterisks with a hash symbol instead)
+valid glob so Murex has substituted the asterisks with a hash symbol instead)

 ## Variables